Kellen Auditorium, Sheila Johnson Design Center, 66 Fifth Ave NYC

 reads “Cross-section of a Credo” by Richard Neutra (video)

-AFTER TASTE 5 was organized by Jonsara Ruth, Alfred Zollinger, Ioanna Theocharopoulou and Derek Porter of the the School of Constructed Environment at Parsons The New School for Design and made possible with the support of the Office of the Dean, Parson The New School for Design.
+AFTER TASTE 5 was organized by Jonsara Ruth, Alfred Zollinger, Ioanna Theocharopoulou and Derek Porter of the the School of Constructed Environment at Parsons School of Design and made possible with the support of the Office of the Dean, Parsons School of Design.

 Friday 6-8pm, Tishman Auditorium, University Center, 63 Fifth Avenue, New York City